-Every week you roll your trash cans, toters, and recycling bins to the curb for the sanitation workers to pick up and get rid of, so that you are able to live a life without living in your own filth.
-But what is it really like being that sanitation worker?
+Every week, you roll your trash cans, toters, and recycling bins to the curb for the sanitation workers to pick up and get rid of.
+This way you are able to live a life without living in your own filth.
+What is it really like being that sanitation worker?
 Or even, the sanitation worker’s family?
 Let me tell you!

 My step dad was smashed between two garbage trucks (before we knew him) and he wound up in the hospital for a long time with many broken bones that are still affecting him today.